Skip to content

 ignore(sink.file_rotation_failures())

-In this example, callers can observe whether runtime rotation changes introduced problems.
+In this example, callers can observe whether runtime rotation changes introduced incomplete rotations.

 Error Case